NC-Aravindh/Roll-the-Dice/README.md

 # Roll-the-Dice
-Simple game where there are 2 dices .
+Each player is given a dice .Roll both dices at the same time.
 The player with the maximum dice value wins.